Romualdas Marcinkus: In British service

 In October 1940, Marcinkus reached Liverpool, and from there travelled on to London.
 On 24 December of the same year, Marcinkus became a pilot in the Royal Air Force (RAF).
 To achieve that, he changed some of his personal data; he stated that he was three years younger, otherwise he would have been too old for service in the RAF.
 At that time, his homeland Lithuania had already lost its independence to the Soviet Union, and the Lithuanian air force was rapidly liquidated by its occupiers.
 Throughout the years, Maricinkus maintained close contacts with the Lithuanian attaché in Britain in order to receive news about Lithuania and his family.

 On 1 January 1941, Marcinkus was transferred to a training base.
 He demonstrated his flying skills, hoping to fly the British Hurricane fighter aircraft.
-He was successful and was transferred to No. 1 Squadron RAF.
+He was successful and was transferred to No. 1 Squadron RAF, then stationed at Tangmere, Sussex.
 Marcinkus became the only Lithuanian pilot to fly for the RAF during the Second World War.
 Marcinkus wrote in his letter about the new challenges lying ahead:

 In one of the Marcinkus's letters to the Lithuanian envoy, Bronius Kazys Balutis, he notes that he shot down his first German bomber, a Dornier Do 17 in March.
 Marcinkus also wrote that he was gathering skills and knowledge in order to make a contribution towards liberating Lithuania and restoring its independence.

 In the RAF, Marcinkus carried out multiple tasks, including various training missions, night combat and bomber escort.
 In June, Marcinkus and his squadron members engaged in prolonged air combat with the Luftwaffe.
-As later reports confirm, the Germans lost four Me 109 fighter aircraft, one of which was shot down by Marcinkus.
-The original report submitted by Marcinkus claiming one Me 109 shot down on 21 June 1941 is held in The National Archives; he states that he fired two short bursts from his guns from 100 yards behind the German.
+As later reports confirm, the Germans lost four Bf 109 fighter aircraft, one of which was shot down by Marcinkus.
+The original report submitted by Marcinkus claiming one Bf 109 shot down on 21 June 1941 is held in The National Archives; he states that he fired two short bursts from his guns from 100 yards behind the German.
 Sergeant Blasil, also of 1 Squadron, witnessed the plane break up in the air.
 On the allied side, one American pilot was missing.
 The last mission Marcinkus carried out as a RAF pilot was on 12 February 1942.

 On 11 February 1942, a German operation codenamed "Cerberus" had commenced, in which a German Kriegsmarine squadron consisting of Scharnhorst, Gneisenau and Prinz Eugen, supported by a number of smaller ships, attempted to sail to their home bases via the English Channel.
 Six fighters from No. 1 Squadron were tasked with intercepting German ships and attacking German torpedo boats.
 Marcinkus was among the pilots.
 On 12 February, while attacking the Scharnhorst, his plane was shot down by anti-aircraft fire and crashed into the sea.
 Romualdas Marcinkus suffered a spinal fracture and was rescued by Germans, subsequently becoming a prisoner of war.
 During the course of the battle, the British lost approximately forty planes and failed to prevent the German fleet from returning to Kiel and Wilhelmshaven.